All Episodes

 Putin's out of business.

-That is the entire economy is based on it.
+Their entire economy is based on it.

-If they wanted to get a feel about Russia's influence in the investigation in the election or chaos production in the election, uh, why did they never go and ask Assange?
+But what Greenwald is interesting, I've never understood if they wanted to get a feel about Russia's influence in the election or chaos production in the election, why did they never go and ask Assange?

 Now, I do talk to intelligence people.

-Most of them seem convinced it was a Russia or Russia connected source for Julian Assange and WikiLeaks.
+Most of them seem convinced it was a Russia or Russia-connected source for Julian Assange and WikiLeaks.

-He denies it adamantly, asked him again and again in that interview, and then it raises this question.
+He denies it adamantly, asked him again and again in that interview.

-You know, remember the well, the New York Times ended up printing all those emails, and the Washington Post printed all those emails.
+You know, remember the, well, the New York Times ended up printing all those emails, and the Washington Post printed all those emails.

-You can't forget the history of the Pentagon Papers.
+You can't forget the history of the Pentagon papers.

-I mean, you know, it was given a top secret Department of Defense study of U.S. political military involvement in Vietnam from 1945 to 1967.
+I mean, you know, it was given a top-secret Department of Defense study of U.S. political military involvement in Vietnam from 1945 to 1967.

-And if you look at the history of it, the Vietnam War is dragging on.
+And if you look at the history of it, the Vietnam War is dragging on more than 500,000 U.S. troops in Vietnam by 1968.

 You have military analyst Daniel Ellsberg worked on the study.

-He came to oppose the war, decided that the information contained in the Pentagon Papers, top secret, should be made available to the American public, and he photocopied the report in March of 71 and gave it to the New York Times.
+He came to oppose the war, decided that the information contained in the Pentagon Papers, top secret, should be made available to the American public.

-Stolen military documents, almost identical to the whole Assange issue with Chelsea Manning.
+Almost identical to the whole Assange issue with Chelsea Manning.

 And the New York Times published it in a series of scathing articles based on the report's most damning secrets.